 At the last possible moment, these companies will cut you back savagely when you’re out of time and unable to do anything other than to accept.

-Be aware that 99% of the companies out there are not ‘genuine’ cash buyers.
+BEWARE: 97% of the companies out there are not ‘genuine’ cash buyers.

-Although their websites may suggest otherwise, the vast majority of these firms are lead generators selling your personal details or brokers passing your details on to small-time investors.
+The vast majority of these firms are lead generators selling your personal details or brokers passing your details on to small-time investors.

 They promise you the world to trick you into signing an option contract.